parandandrd/ASSNP-Image-Printer/README.md

 ImageMagick and CUPS must be installed.
 CUPS is already installed on macOS and most desktop Linux distributions.

-On macOS, ImageMagick is avaialble via [Homebrew](https://brew.sh).
+On macOS, ImageMagick is available via [Homebrew](https://brew.sh).

 On Linux, ImageMagick and CUPS should be available via your distribution's package manager.